maneatsbible/maneatsbible.github.io/book.md

 ## Chapter 7: The Vast Conspiracy

-Let me tell you about Solomon's Masons...
+Let me tell you about Solomon and his Masons, and the temple they intend to build...

 # Appendix A: The Good Questions of God and Jesus